torokpe/Data_engineering_1/Term1/README.md

 13. Which constructors prioritize maximum straight-line speed during car development (based on maximum speed data)?
 14. Do constructors design their cars more for high cornering performance (to win on tracks with more turns) or for higher top speeds on straights (based on maximum speed data from fastest laps)?
 15. Which driver experienced the most mechanical failures in proportion to the number of races they participated in?

-These pillars represent the core aspects of Formula 1, where the synergy between human skill, team strategy, and mechanical reliability determines success on the track.
-By basing my analysis on these three elements, I aim to provide a comprehensive understanding of how individual and team efforts combine with engineering advancements to shape race outcomes.

 ## 5. ANALYTICAL LAYER